In October 2019, the International Coach Federation (ICF) shared the much anticipated updated version of the ICF Core Competency Model.

 - Notices trends in the client’s behaviors and emotions across sessions to discern themes and

-Definition: Facilitates client insight and learning by using tools and techniques such as powerful questioning, silence, metaphor or analogy
+Definition: ICF Credentialed Business Coach facilitates client insight and learning by using tools and techniques such as powerful questioning, silence, metaphor or analogy.

 - Considers client experience when deciding what might be most useful